rybskej/vagrant-elk-cluster/README.md

 **Must have on your local machine**

-* VirtualBox (last version)
+* VirtualBox (last version) OR VMWare desktop|fusion OR parallels
+* Respective provider plugins for vmware or parallels
 * Vagrant (>=1.5)
 * cUrl (or another REST client to talk to ES)

 **Clone this repository**

-git clone git@github.com:ypereirareis/vagrant-elasticsearch-cluster.git
+git clone git@github.com:bhaskar_vk/vagrant-elasticsearch-cluster.git

 **WARNING**

 You'll need enough RAM to run VMs in your cluster.
-Each new VM launched within your cluster will have 512M of RAM allocated.
+Each new VM launched within your cluster will have 1024M of RAM allocated.
 You can change this configuration in the Vagrantfile once cloned.

 2.How to run a new ElasticSearch cluster